 They suit natural hair or soft curls.
 Nothing too coiffured.
-The elfin look is good for this type.
+The elfin look is also good for this type.

 For a really special occasion where you really want to up the style factor you can, but keep it small and dainty.

 A person who has a Natural style is quite relaxed, bohemian, quirky and alternative.
 Think Elle MacPherson.